FuturisticTechie/hangman/README.md

 - milestone 3
 - milestone 4
 - milestone 5
+- This is an README.md file updated initially in GitHub but has been amendend on VSCode

 ## License information
 This is a practice game, no specific licesning required